Imaginethatitwas/classificationv0.2/README.md

 * Aggregation helpers that collapse classified videos into 15-minute market buckets and capture the top three clips per bucket for traceability.
-* A CLI (`classification-pipeline`) that ties the pieces together and writes both the classification results and aggregated metrics to disk.
+* Two CLIs: `classification-curate` prepares the deduplicated `acceptances_full` batches directly from S3, and `classification-pipeline` classifies those curated records and emits the analytics artefacts.

 ## Quick start